1. Business Services

 How much does the service cost?

-Patent costs vary from company to company, but it’s a good idea to try to get an accurate estimate of the costs up front.
-Companies that will not provide a fee schedule up front are more likely to pile on unexpected charges throughout the process.
+Patent costs vary from company to company, but it’s a good idea to ask for an estimate of the costs upfront.
+Companies that will not provide a fee schedule are more likely to pile on unexpected charges throughout the process.

-• Billing: Does the service bill by the hour or have a standard fee for filing?
+Also check if the service bills by the hour or has a standard filing fee.
 Find out exactly what you are billed for and when.

-• Low prices: Most patent services charge rates that are within a 20 percent range of each other.
+Most patent services charge rates that are within a 20% range of each other.
 Extremely low rates can be a sign of problems with a service.

 How big is the company?

 Companies of all sizes can file successful patents.
-But depending on the type of your invention, you might prefer to work with a large patent services company vs. a small company or vice-versa.
+But depending on the type of your invention, you might prefer to work with a large patent services company versus a small company or vice-versa.

-• Client load: Find out how many clients the firm is working with currently.
-Most qualified services should be working with at least one or two new clients every few weeks; major firms secure around 5–10 patents each month.
+Find out how many clients the firm is currently working with.
+Most qualified services should be working with at least one or two new clients every few weeks; major firms secure around five to 10 patents each month.

 What is the company's success rate?